-All throughout school I excelled in food tech class and it became pretty clear I was a born to cook.
-As a young teen, I loved holding dinner parties for my friends and started writing my recipes in a little note book.
+Throughout my school years it became clear I was a born to cook.
+As a young teen, I loved holding dinner parties for friends and started writing my recipes in a little note book.
 I think the first original recipe I created was a chilli and lavender milkshake – it’s fair to say it was a disaster, so I’ve come a looooong way since then!

-I studied nutrition and dietetics for five years at Otago university in New Zealand, where I learnt the science behind food and nutrition, as well as met my husband (who now works with me!).
-I worked as a diabetes dietitian for a few years before the opportunity to enter MasterChef came about.
+I studied nutrition and dietetics for five years at Otago university, where I learnt the science behind food and nutrition, as well as met my husband Carlos.
+I worked as a diabetes dietitian for a few years before the opportunity to enter MasterChef came up.
 With the dream of writing a cookbook in mind (which was one of the prizes), I entered the reality TV cooking show and, after A LOT of sweat and tears, managed to cook my way to the top winning the competition!
 What an amazing feeling that was.

-To cut a long story short, it’s been one hell of a ride since that day!
-I decided to stay true to my ‘Nude Food‘ values and make sure that anything I did was with the aim of helping people eat a more nutritious, delicious way, moving them away from processed foods and towards more real food .
-My big labour of love has been My Food Bag which brings the nude food philosophy to life.
-Every night My Food Bag helps to solve the “What’s for dinner?” dilemma for thousands of families across New Zealand, getting them eating simple, healthy, delicious dinners every night of the week.
-It still gives me the warm fuzzies when I get an email from someone saying how much it’s changed their lives…kids are eating more vegetables and trying new foods, families are eating together around the dinner table more, and couples are cooking together in the kitchen.
-What more could I ask for?!
-My Food Bag has grown and we now have Bargain Box, which focuses on affordability and also caters for larger families and appetites, featuring heaps of family favourite meals.
-We also recently launched Fresh Start, an option perfect for those wanting to lose weight.
-All the meals are perfectly portioned at under 450 calories and are packed full of fresh vegetables and lean protein.
-We’ve also reduced the carbohydrates and removed all refined-sugar to help you shed unwanted weight.
+To cut a long story short, it’s been one hell of a ride since that day and I’ve stayed true to my ‘Nude Food‘ values, championing delicious, (naturally) nutritious, real food.
+My big labour of love has been My Food Bag (launched in 2013).
+Every night My Food Bag helps to solve the “What’s for dinner?” dilemma for thousands of families across New Zealand, putting simple, healthy, delicious dinners on their tables every week.
+It still gives me the warm fuzzies when I get a message from someone saying how much it’s changed their lives – kids eating more vegetables and trying new foods, families eating together around the table more often.

-Last year we launched NADIA magazine, a bi-monthly title where I share what’s inspiring me when it comes to food, family and life.
+in 2016 we launched NADIA magazine, a bi-monthly magazine where I share what’s inspiring me when it comes to food, family and life.

-I’ve also dabbled a bit in food writing with a weekly column for The Sunday Star Times, and have featured on TV as a guest judge on My Kitchen Rules and MasterChef New Zealand and my own cooking show (New Zealand with Nadia Lim) on the Asian Food Channel.
+I’ve also dabbled a bit in food writing with a weekly column for The Sunday Star Times and NZ Herald, and have featured on TV as a guest judge on My Kitchen Rules and MasterChef New Zealand and my own cooking show (New Zealand with Nadia Lim) on the Asian Food Channel.